SteeltoeOSS/steeltoe-site/source/docs/steeltoe-security.html.markdown

 #### 4.2.7.4 Bulk Regenerate

-Regenerate all certificates that were previously generated by CredHub with a given certificate authority.
-Returns a list of `RegeneratedCertificates` which contains the credential names as a `List<string>` property named RegeneratedCredentials.
+You can regenerate all certificates that were previously generated by CredHub with a given certificate authority.
+The following example returns a list of `RegeneratedCertificates` which contains the credential names as a `List<string>` property named RegeneratedCredentials:

 ```csharp
 RegeneratedCertificates bulkRegenerate = await _credHub.BulkRegenerateAsync("NameThatCA");